mikej340/tivmuseum/README.md

 - can giftaid Blue light, half price, and?
 - gift aid price col in SS
 - UK times, not UTC
-- gift aid missed, somehow ensure not missed.
-Don’t have 0/N by default?
-Instead blank?
-And require selectionwill still use spreadsheet; someone will have to enter into app at end of day, or something)
 - Add worksheet showing totals per day
 - Test key incorrect, wrong fields
 - Link (from menu?) to spreadsheet